 We include a range of key law courses to enable our non-law students to develop an understanding of public international, constitutional and administrative law.

 At Essex we specialise in commercial law, public law, and human rights law.
-We are ranked 22nd in the UK for Law in the QS World University Rankings by Subject 2020 and we are top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
+We are ranked in the top 100 Law Schools in the THE World University Rankings 2020 and we are top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014).

 This course is also available on a part-time basis.